narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

     - Known `questionId` values map to expected keys.
     - Values are trimmed and empty/whitespace-only answers are skipped.
     - Unknown `questionId` values are recorded in `skippedUnknownQuestionIds`.
+  - `tests/unit/automation/automation-engine.rules.test.ts`
+  - Verifies manual Shopify sync behavior:
+    - Skips on Free plan with `plan_not_entitled` reason.
+    - Skips when project toggle is off with `sync_toggle_off` reason.
+    - Succeeds when toggle is on and plan is entitled.
+    - Skips when daily cap is reached with `daily_cap_reached` reason.

 - **Integration tests:**
   - `tests/integration/shopify-metafields/shopify-metafields-sync.integration.test.ts`